 3.1) Use a Tripod

-Hand-held photography is simply impossible at night (unless you want to create a really bad-looking effect of motion blur).
-A good, sturdy tripod is a must for night photography, because you deal with very slow shutter speeds and every vibration matters.
-It is best to use a remote control or a cable release system with your camera in those situations, but if you do not have one, try using your camera timer.
-It is not as good of a solution as remote control, because you still have to press the shutter button, which temporarily vibrates the setup.
-Just use a longer time period for your timer and you should be good to go.
+Hand-held photography is simply impossible at night (unless you want to purposefully create a lot of blur).
+A good, sturdy tripod is a must for night photography, because you deal with very slow shutter speeds and every bit of vibration matters.
+It is best to use a remote control or a cable release system with your camera in those situations, but if you do not have one, try using your camera’s timer, or the exposure delay mode.
+If your camera is equipped with the electronic front curtain shutter feature, it can also help in eliminating other vibrations originating from your camera, such as shutter shock.

 3.2) Use a Flashlight for Light Painting